Allergy to cats: Fel d 1

-Fel d 1 is the most dominant cat allergen.
+Fel d 1 is the most dominant cat allergen - it causes allergy in 90% of people with cat allergy.
 It is part of the secretoglobulin family, which is a group of proteins found only in mammals and birds.
 Fel d 1 is primarily secreted through the sebaceous glands and can be found on the skin and fur of a cat.
 It is less commonly secreted through the salivary glands, lacrimal glands, and skin and anal glands.
+Sensitization to this allergen does not correlate significantly with cat ownership and is common among people who do not own cats.
+Data show that the level of sIgE against Fel d 1 is strongly linked to clinical markers of asthma severity.

 Fel d 4 and Fel d 7

 Fel d 4 and Fel d 7 are cat lipocalins.
 Fel d 4 and Fel d 7 are two of the most common cat allergens after Fel d 1.
 Fel d 4 is produced in the submandibular salivary glands and is secreted in the saliva of cats, via which it is deposited on to cat dander during grooming, and is associated with atopic dermatitis in children with cat allergies.
+Fel d 4 is responsible for sensitizing around 63% of individuals with cat allergies.
+It can also cross-react with proteins such as Can f 6, Equ c 1 and Cav p 6.
+Fel d 7 is produced by Ebner’s glands on the tongues of cats and is secreted into saliva.
+It has the potential to cross-react with Can f 1.

 Signs and symptoms

 Allergic symptoms to cat dander might include: swollen, red, itchy, and watery eyes; nasal congestion, itchy nose, sneezing, fever, hives, rash, or itchy skin.

 Symptoms of an allergic reaction to cats range from mild to severe, and include: swollen, red, itchy, and watery eyes (allergic conjunctivitis); nasal congestion, itchy nose, sneezing (allergic rhinitis or "hay fever"); ear pain similar to pain caused by an ear infection; sore throat or itchy throat; coughing and wheezing; hives or rash on the face or chest; and itchy skin.
 If a cat has scratched, licked, or bitten someone who is allergic to cats, redness and sometimes even swelling of the affected area will occur.
 For those severely allergic, symptoms may include airway swelling, such as in anaphylaxis, thereby requiring urgent medical attention.

 Depending on the person, an allergic reaction to cats can trigger other underlying disorders, such as asthma or atopic dermatitis (eczema).